Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Results

 The most likely cause of acceleration of S284p1 is gravitational infall towards the core c1b, with the resulting direction of motion being consistent with this scenario.
 In addition, the expected magnitude of this acceleration is $a_{\rm c1b} = 7\times 10^{-8} (M_{\rm c1b}/50\:M_\odot) (d/0.1\:{\rm pc})^{-2}\:{\rm cm\:s^{-2}}$.
 Thus, while these estimates are quite uncertain, to order of magnitude the amplitude and direction of acceleration due to gravitational infall towards c1b could explain the apparent offset of S284p1's current location from the outflow axis defined by the pair of outer bowshocks.

 Regardless of whether S284p1 has suffered recent acceleration at the above levels, to first order the global outflow morphology is very symmetric.
 The main conclusion that can be drawn from this symmetry is that the protostar has held a steady orientation over the lifetime of the observed outflow, i.e., especially of its inner disk that is expected to launch the fastest part of the outflow.
 Such a stable orientation is most naturally expected in core accretion models \citep[e.g.,][]{McKee03} in which the disk is fed by collapse of a relatively symmetric core infall envelope.
-In contrast, in competitive accretion models \citep[e.g.,][]{2001MNRAS.323..785B,2022MNRAS.512..216G} the accretion (and thus outflow) history is expected to be much more disordered leading to significant changes in outflow orientations.
-The reason why certain numerical simulations of massive star and star cluster formation often show evidence of competitive accretion is likely to be due to initial conditions that do not include regions of dynamically important magnetic fields \citep[see, e.g.,][]{2012ApJ...754....5B,Tan14,2024ApJ...967..157L}.
+In contrast, in competitive accretion models \citep[e.g.,][]{2001MNRAS.323..785B,2022MNRAS.512..216G} the accretion (and thus outflow) history is expected to be much more disordered leading to significant changes in outflow orientations. {The observational constraints presented above on the degree of symmetry of oppositely directed outflow bow shocks from a massive protostar motivate the need for quantitative measures of this property as tests of numerical simulations of massive star formation.} We note that the reason why certain numerical simulations of massive star and star cluster formation often show evidence of competitive accretion is likely to be due to initial conditions that do not include regions of dynamically important magnetic fields \citep[see, e.g.,][]{2012ApJ...754....5B,Tan14,2024ApJ...967..157L}.